Contributing to AT Protocol MCP Server

 - Review for correctness and style

-- Test changes locally
+- Test the changes locally

 - Provide constructive feedback

-- Approve when ready
+- Approve when ready for merge

 Community